sanle/rssrd/README.md

 New data is written into file named `domainname.rss`.
 Path to the file is read from config file (the file location ~/.config/rssrd/destination).
 Daemon fetches feed every 10 minutes.

+If -n parameter is passed, the program does not become daemon.

 ### Config Files ###

 *~/.config/rssrd/sources*